Bill Cosby sexual assault cases: Additional assault allegations

-On July 27, 2015, New York magazine's cover featured images of 35 women sitting in chairs with the last chair empty, suggesting there may be more victims who have not come forward yet.
-The 35 women told "their stories about being assaulted by Bill Cosby, and the culture that wouldn't listen".
+On July 27, 2015, New York magazine's cover featured images of 35 women sitting in chairs with the last chair empty, suggesting there may be more victims who had not come forward yet.
+The 35 women told "their stories about being assaulted by Bill Cosby, and the culture that wouldn't listen."
 Eleven other women known to New York who alleged sexual assault by Cosby declined to be photographed and interviewed for the feature.
 According to Vox, the stories span "more than five decades" and are "remarkably similar, typically involving the comedian offering a woman a cup of coffee or some sort of alcoholic beverage—which may be spiked with drugs—and allegedly sexually assaulting the victim as she's impaired or unconscious."

 On September 17, 2015, A&E broadcast the documentary Cosby: The Women Speak, a program in which thirteen alleged victims were interviewed.
-By October 24, nearly sixty women had claimed they were sexually abused by Cosby, and the terms "sociopath" and "serial rapist" were used to describe him.
-Jewell Allison, one of Cosby's accusers, described him as a "sociopath" and stated: "We may be looking at America's greatest serial rapist that ever got away with this for the longest amount of time.
+By October 24, nearly sixty women had claimed Cosby had sexually abused them, and the terms "sociopath" and "serial rapist" were used to describe him.
+Cosby accuser Jewell Allison described him as a "sociopath" and stated: "We may be looking at America's greatest serial rapist that ever got away with this for the longest amount of time.
 He got away with it because he was hiding behind the image of Cliff Huxtable."

 Table of accusers' allegations

-Cosby has been accused by sixty women of rape, drug facilitated sexual assault, sexual battery, or other sexual misconduct.
-There were also two instances of alleged child sexual abuse, both involving girls 15 years of age.
-The earliest alleged incidents took place in the mid-1960s, with the rest scattered all the way until the latest in 2008.
+Cosby has been accused by over sixty women of rape, drug facilitated sexual assault, sexual battery, child sexual abuse, or other sexual misconduct.
+The earliest alleged incidents took place in the mid-1960s, with the rest covering the period up to 2008.
+In 2023, a new victim came out alleging to have been raped by Cosby.

-Cosby attorney Marty Singer stated, "There is virtually no standard by which the media are holding Mr Cosby's accusers ...
+Cosby attorney Marty Singer stated, "There is virtually no standard by which the media are holding Mr Cosby's accusers [...]
 Anyone and everyone who wants to file a suit or get on television can be guaranteed fawning coverage.
 The very same media have demonstrated an unconscionable disinterest in the veracity of his accusers and their motives."

 Cosby has maintained his innocence and repeatedly denied the allegations.
 In November 2014, in response to a question about the allegations, Cosby said: "I don't talk about it."
 Cosby has declined to discuss publicly the accusations in past interviews.
 However, he told Florida Today: "people shouldn't have to go through that and shouldn't answer to innuendos."
 In May 2015, he said "I have been in this business 52 years and I've never seen anything like this.
 Reality is a situation and I can't speak."